 But no matter how sophisticated the science may become, people still need to be involved with many of the tasks and project issues.
 Even now, translation continues to be an Art in this regard.
-So localization, like a Pixar movie, is both Art and science fused together by process, people and technology.
+So localization requirements for a Pixar movie, are both Art and science fused together by process, people and technology.

 Almost a decade ago, at the Society of Technical Communication’s 46th Annual conference, a paper was presented about Managing Large Localization Projects with Virtual Teams around the globe.

 The authors started their presentation with the statement: “The challenge in managing large localization projects into multiple languages is to develop excellent project management processes…” Well, processes are made up of sets of tasks that take place in a workflow.
 The more these tasks are automated and streamlined the faster and more efficient localization requirements will become.

 Then, they went on to say: “…while communicating effectively with virtual teams around the world.”
 This is particularly true with localization projects since we are dealing with in-country specialists living all over the world having different languages, cultures and time-zones.
 We need to communicate and collaborate with them more effectively than we have done in the past to reduce mistakes and unnecessary delays in projects.

 They then continued on to say: “It is also keeping focus on the customer’s requirements in terms of quality, time, and cost.”
 As you know, your clients demand from you on a regular basis that you do your work better, faster, and cheaper.
 And you in turn ask that of your localization team as well.